[PATCH] Allow mod_mysql_vhost to use stored procedures

 #4 Updated by benbrown over 4 years ago

 After looking at the MySQL documentation more (http://dev.mysql.com/doc/refman/5.1/en/c-api-multiple-queries.html) I have decided to change the patch slightly to pass the CLIENT_MULTI_STATEMENTS flag to mysql_real_connect rather than reading a group item from my.cnf, as this could be problematic with multiple instances that may require different options to be set.
 I have also added a check for at least MySQL version 4.1, as this is when the CLIENT_MULTI_STATEMENTS flag was added.

 The need for the mysql_next_result() calls are also detailed in the page linked above, and also in this document (http://dev.mysql.com/doc/refman/5.1/en/mysql-next-result.html) which I will quote from:

 If your program uses CALL statements to execute stored procedures, the CLIENT_MULTI_RESULTS flag must be enabled.
 This is because each CALL returns a result to indicate the call status, in addition to any result sets that might be returned by statements executed within the procedure.
 Because CALL can return multiple results, you should process them using a loop that calls mysql_next_result() to determine whether there are more results.

 If you do not call mysql_next_result() after processing the query, subsequent queries will fail with an out of sequence error, and lighty returns a 500 error.

-#5 Updated by benbrown almost 4 years ago
+#5 Updated by benbrown over 4 years ago

 - File mod_mysql_vhost_2009062102.patch added